openrewrite/rewrite-docs/reference/rewrite-maven-plugin.md

 ## The "Discover" Goal

-Execute `mvn rewrite:discover` to list the recipes that the Rewrite Maven plugin has found on your classpath and the recipes that you have activated in your plugin configuration.
+Execute `mvn rewrite:discover` to list the recipes that the OpenRewrite Maven plugin has found on your classpath and the recipes that you have activated in your plugin configuration.

 ![The beginning of rewrite:discover output, showing activated and available Recipes](../.gitbook/assets/image%20%2818%29.png)